+This project will enable accurate and traceable measurements of three key electrical quantities at millimetre-wave and THz frequencies.
+This will have a direct impact on communications and electronics industries exploiting this part of spectrum.
+Notable examples include point-to-point backhaul for 5G communications, the IoT, radar sensors for CAVs, space-borne radiometers for Earth monitoring, and security imaging.
+Improvement of measurement accuracy and establishment of measurement traceability will enable manufacturers to provide confidence in their measurements and specifications.
 This project will also significantly extend the measurement capabilities of the participating NMIs, to over 1 THz for S-parameter measurement and to 750 GHz for power and material measurement.
 This will lead to greatly improved access to, and dissemination of, measurement traceability for European accredited testing and calibration laboratories and manufacturers of test instrumentation.
 This will be beneficial for all end-users, including customers and suppliers of millimetre-wave and THz devices and systems.